Cabinet likely to consider proposal to bring down its stake below 51 pc in CPSEs soon

 Such a move is possible by amendment to Section 241 of the Companies Act.
 Sources said the government envisages that the government can bring down its stake in a public sector undertaking by roping in other state-owned entities to retain the public sector nature.

 For example, the sources said, if LIC picks up stake which lowers the government holding below threshold level of 51 per cent, the companies still are majority controlled by the government.
-The government fixed an ambitious disinvestment target of Rs 1.05 lakh crore for the current financial year, up from Rs 90,000 crore projected in Interim Budget 2019-20 in February.
+To achieve the ambitious disinvestment target of Rs 1.05 lakh crore in the current financial year up from Rs 90,000 crore projected in Interim Budget 2019-20 in February.

 In 2018-19, the government raised Rs 84,972 crore from CPSE disinvestment, while in 2017-18, the figure was Rs 1,00,056 crore.